8. Lighting#

 float cosTheta = max(dot(normal, light), 0);

-vec3 diffuse = lightDiffuse * objectColour * cosTheta;
+vec3 diffuse = kd * lightColour * objectColour * cosTheta;

 fragmentColour = ambient + diffuse;

+We now have visual cues as to the geometry of the teapot.
 Use the keyboard and mouse to view the teapot from different angles.
-You should notice that the side of the teapot facing away from the light source is darker.
+You will notice that the side of the teapot facing away from the light source is darker since the angle between the normal vectors and the light source vector is larger.

 8.2.3.
 Specular reflection#